 Our operations are subject to the results of operations of our retail tenants.
 A portion of our rental revenues are derived from percentage rents that directly depend on the sales volume of certain tenants.
 Accordingly, declines in these tenants' results of operations would reduce the income produced by our properties.
-If the sales or profitability of our retail tenants decline sufficiently, whether due to a change in consumer preferences, legislative changes that increase the cost of their operations or otherwise, such tenants may be unable to pay their existing rents as such rents would represent a higher percentage of their sales.
+If the sales or profitability of our retail tenants decline sufficiently, whether due to a change in consumer preferences, legislative changes that increase the cost of their operations, supply chain issues or otherwise, such tenants may be unable to pay their existing rents as such rents would represent a higher percentage of their sales.
 Any resulting leasing delays, failures to make payments or tenant bankruptcies could result in the termination of such tenants' leases.

 A number of companies in the retail industry, including some of our tenants, have declared bankruptcy or have voluntarily closed all or certain of their stores in recent years.
 The bankruptcy of a major tenant or number of tenants may result in the closing of certain affected stores or reduction of rent for stores that remain operating.
-For example, in the past three years, our revenues were adversely affected by higher than historical averages of bankruptcy filings and other tenant closures during those periods.
-We expect other store closings to impact our operating results in 2021.
-In addition, certain of our lease agreements include cotenancy and/or sales-based provisions that may allow a tenant to pay reduced rent and/or terminate a lease prior to its natural expiration if we fail to maintain occupancy levels or retain specified named tenants, or if the tenant does not achieve certain specified sales targets.
-Our occupancy at our consolidated centers has declined from 97% at the end of 2019 to 92% at then end of 2020.
-If our occupancy continues to decline, certain outlet centers may fall below the minimum co-tenancy thresholds and could trigger many tenants ability to pay reduced rents, which in turn may negatively impact our results of operations.
+For example, in 2019 and 2020, our revenues were adversely affected by higher than historical averages of bankruptcy filings and other tenant closures during those periods.
+In addition, certain of our lease agreements include co-tenancy and/or sales-based provisions that may allow a tenant to pay reduced rent and/or terminate a lease prior to its natural expiration if we fail to maintain certain occupancy levels or retain specified named tenants, or if the tenant does not achieve certain specified sales targets.
+Our occupancy at our consolidated centers has increased from 92% at the end of 2020 to 95% at the end of 2021.
+If our occupancy declines, certain outlet centers may fall below the minimum co-tenancy thresholds and could trigger many tenants ability to pay reduced rents, which in turn may negatively impact our results of operations.